We need a Christian school in Midland and I want to start one

 The commencement of Kalamunda Christian School demonstrates the commitment towards having numerous primary schools to feed its future regional high school.

-The Pioneers of this organization were some of the greatest Christian people I have ever had the privilege of knowing and working with and I doubt whether any organization could have got off the ground the way we did without that kind of support
+The Pioneers of this organization were some of the greatest Christian people I have ever had the privilege of knowing and working with and I doubt whether any organisation could have got off the ground the way we did without that kind of support

 Greg Wells (Principal of Kalamunda Christian) commented on the parents & volunteers who helped turn a shell of a disused shopping centre into a school.